ryanklee/think-taink/README.md

 - Web-based interface for easy interaction
 - Robust error handling and logging system
 - Version control for principles and heuristics
+- Experimental control panel for fine-tuning and observing system behavior
+- Real-time monitoring and visualization of discussions and system performance
+- Comparative analysis tools for different experimental configurations

 ## Recent Updates